hwheeler01/comp150/syllabus.md

 <span style="font-weight: bold;"><a name="env"></a>Programming Environment: </span><br>

-We will be programming in Python, available in the University Windows labs, and as a download to your own computer.
+We will be programming in Python, available on the classroom computers, and as a download to your own computer.
 There are several choices based on program version and operating system.
-You should get Python the latest version 3.6.0 for your operating system from the central site <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>.
+You should get the latest version of Python (3.6.0) for your operating system from the central site <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>.
 Python comes with the graphical interface called Idle, which we will use.

 - Recommended storage options for course work:
 	- Cloud-based storage like Box or Google Drive